 Office space to accommodate staff

-HR costs, incl recruitment, training etc.
+Other HR costs, including recruitment, training etc.

 MISC. staff costs, tea/coffee, Xmas party etc.

-Office utilities, heat, light, rates etc.
+Office space, utilities, heat, light, rates etc.

-FCA fees (consumer credit)
+FCA, FOS &FSCS fees (consumer credit)

-IT infrastructure cost, per staff member
+IT infrastructure and broking system costs, per staff member

 Telephony costs, per staff member